Nutrition Fact or Fiction?

 - Watch out for products that describe certain foods as “good” or “bad.”

-- Is the source of the information, such as a book author, trying to sell an unbalanced diet plan or a product, such as supplements?
+- Is the source of the information, such as a book author, trying to sell an unbalanced diet plan or a product like dietary supplements?

-Tip: Save money and avoid possible health complications—check the facts before buying any new diet, dietary supplement, or nutrition recommendation.
+Save money and possible health complications by checking the facts before buying into any new diet, dietary supplement, or nutrition recommendation

 Look to see if the product’s or diet plan’s claims are backed up by a body of scientific research rather than just one study—or none at all.
 Do reputable scientific and professional organizations support the claims?
-If the answers to these questions are no, then you can find a better, healthier weight-loss plan that is right for you.
+If the answer to these questions is no, then you can find a better, healthier weight-loss plan that is right for you.
 Consult a registered dietitian.
 He or she will work with you to develop a personalized plan providing a balanced approach for long-term success.
-To find a registered dietitian, contact your local hospital or check the American Dietetic Association website.
+To find a registered dietitian, contact your local hospital or check the Academy of Nutrition and Dietetics website.

-The following are other reputable professional organizations that can provide information on balanced diets or bogus diet products:
+Reputable professional organizations that can provide information on balanced diets or bogus diet products include: